MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/accessible-diagramnetwork-integration-of-microsoft-office-server-products.md

 # Accessible diagram - Network Integration of Microsoft Office Server Products

-This article is an accessible text version of the diagram named Network Integration of Microsoft Office Server Products.
+**Summary:** This article is an accessible text version of the diagram named Network Integration of Microsoft Office Server Products.

 This poster provides a general illustration of a network environment that includes Lync Server 2013, SharePoint 2013, and Exchange Server 2013.
 It also illustrates the following networking elements that are common across these products: remote and internal access, authentication, client traffic, and routing traffic through shared devices.